angulardart/site-angulardart/README.md

 - `superstatic --port 4001`

+Or, if you aren't testing redirects, use this command (which has the bonus of autorefreshing your browser after edits):

+- `jekyll serve --livereload`

 To view the generated site open [localhost:4001](http://localhost:4001/) in a browser.

 You can build, serve, and have a watcher for changes by running the following command: